Lunch Buddies Program

 As a volunteer mentor, you’ll be given the option of the school(s) you would like to support and your day preference for meeting with an assigned student buddy.
 This is a year-long volunteer commitment.
 It requires volunteers to be consistent in attendance each week with the same student, working toward the goal of developing life-long skills that model purpose and potential.

-The Foundation is working in cooperation with Vancouver Public Schools and the Family Community Resource Center Coordinators to continue offering mentoring programs to even more students.
+Each school year, working in cooperation with Vancouver Public Schools and the Family Community Resource Centers, the Foundation for VPS provides funding to bring mentoring programs to elementary, middle, and high schools.